AndypSheridan/barbelles/AGILE.md

 ### *Sprint 3*

-* February 24-28 2023
+* 19th -26th May 2023
-  * Create basic structure of site and test content for each page
+  * Begin work on ReactJS front-end project.

-Sprint 3 involved developing views, templates and urls for the main pages of the site.
-This is when the project board became an invaluable reference point.
-There were two occasions when the project as a whole seemed quite overwhelming but the project board helped to keep me focused.
-I did find that I had not been specific enough with some user stories so I edited these and added several more as I became more familiar with the process.
-This sprint finished ahead of schedule on the 27th.
+Sprint 3 is where the front-end development began in earnest.
+The GitHub repository and Gitpod workspace were created.
+Step one was to create a functioning navbar, basic routing and authentication.
+The sprint was completed a day early, with a minor issue relating to connecting to the API.

 ### *Sprint 4*

-* March 1-5 2023
+* 26th May - 3rd June 2023
-  * Add background images, add content for User to view, set up layout for all pages
+  * Implement main pages and components for the front-end.

 Sprint 4 took slightly longer than expected.
-The purpose of this was to add all background images and provide the User with a front end method to upload book photographs.
-Due to some image size and resolution issues, plus a lack of familiarity with the Cloudinary platform, it took longer than expected to achieve, so I finished this sprint on the 7th March.
+The purpose of this was to create the Posts, Tutorials, Comments, Likes and Favourites.
+The follower functionality added an extra day to the sprint but at the end the core functionality of the site was in place.

 ### *Sprint 5*

-* March 7-14 2023
+* 4th-11th June 2023
-  * Enable CRUD functionality where necessary, add User profile
+  * Begin testing.
+Ensure all CRUD functionality and user stories implemented.

 I allowed a week for sprint 5.
-The purpose was to add all site content, navigation and ensure CRUD functionality worked in all instances where the admin or user needed it.
-These included adding a comment or review and editing or deleting a review.
-Initially I was ahead of schedule, but progress was significantly disrupted when it came to adding a user profile so this meant the sprint was not finished until the 15th March.
+The purpose was to add all site content and ensure CRUD functionality worked in all instances where the admin or user needed it.
+Testing all links and buttons along with adding, updating and deleting content was a thorough and time-consuming process.
+The final process of the sprint was to reference the Github project board to ensure all user stories had been actioned.

 ### *Sprint 6*

-* March 16-23 2023
+* 14th-25th June 2023
-  * Ensure all user stories actioned, finalise styling of all content, forms and pages
+  * Complete testing, ensure all styling completed and add all documentation for front- and back-end projects.

-This was another week-long sprint.
-With all User Stories working as intended, the aim of this sprint was to refine the appearance of the site and perform testing.
-In a meeting with my mentor towards the end of the sprint, some minor styling issues were identified, all subsequently actioned.
-A major problem came when setting debug=False in the settings.py file.
-The project then failed to deploy or if it did, there would be no access to my static files.
-This wasted a crucial day of the project and put me slightly behind.
-I finished this sprint on the 24th.
+I allowed 11 days for the final sprint which involved testing and validation for both projects.
+Styling the site to a standard which met the site owner's expectations was also a thorough process but one which met approval in our final meeting.
+Miss Ross felt very pleased with the look, feel and functionality of the site.
+The documentation took six days plus an extra day of proof-reading and code-tidying.

 ## **Epics**